-- Ask your Tutor if you can introduce yourself to your class.
-You can stand up and say 'hello' or send out an email explaining your role. - Join the University Programme Reps Group on Facebook to share info with other Programme Reps. - Don't be afraid to set up groups after a lecture or in a break to chat to students about their problems and successes.
+- Ask your lectures if you can introduce yourself in your classes.
+You can stand up and say 'hello' or send out an email explaining your role. - Join the UoG Programme Reps Group on Facebook to share info with your Programme Reps.
+This is another great way to get feedback from your peers. - Don't be afraid to set up groups after a lecture or in a break by yourself of with the other Faculty Officers to chat to students about their problems and successes.